olivierfriard/boris_docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Defining categories of behaviors can be usefull for the analysis of coded events (for example the time budget analysis).
-Click the **Behavioral categories** button and add a new category.
+Click the **Behavioral categories** button and add a the categories of behaviors.
 Behaviors can then be included or not in a defined category.

 .. image:: behaviors_categories.png
    :scale: 60%